ondrej-nemec/ondrej-nemec.github.io/doc/research.md

     Road to the Emerald City.
     Pay no attention to the
     man behind the curtain.
-  # Nov? ??dky budou zam?n?ny za mezery, ?vodn? mezery budou vynech?ny.
+  # Nove radky budou zameneny za mezery, uvodni mezery budou vynechany.

   # asociativni pole
   - {name: John Smith, age: 33}